dwooten8/PLCT1/README.md

 **Project Setup**

 To setup the project you will need to create a database and the needed tables.
 The project contains a scripts solution folder.
 The folder contains the Protective_Test_1.0.0.sql file.
-This file will generate the ProtectiveTest database and the needed tables.
+ file will generate the ProtectiveTest database and the needed tables.
 It will also create the needed user roles and administrative account.

-**Project Dependencies**

-The following packages have been used in this project
+ The application will need to be run as an administrator so that the logging file can be written.
+The log file will be created in a logs directory that will be created in the base directory.

+Project Dependencies
 --------------

+**The following packages have been used in this project**

 - bootstrap 3.0.0
 - Dapper 1.23